kisalchandula/kisalchandula/README.md

-🌍 I’m passionate about Geomatik (Geodesy + Informaik)
+🌍 I’m passionate about Geomatik (Geodesy + Informatik)

 💻 Skilled in JavaScript, Python, and Java